fpetrot/nucleo/README.md

 This component was made only to allow MBED based software to startup.
 Indead, Mbed fetch some values in RCC registers, Clock Frequency for example, and won't start if there are not found.
 Therefore, this component change registers values according to MBED boot but does nothing else.

-## Validation

-Most of the validation was made using mbed library.
-This library provides HAL functions which allows to easily control our components' registers.
-Moreover, using mbed allows us to run the same software either on the board or on rabbits siulation.
-Mbed library can be downloaded their: https://os.mbed.com/users/mbed_official/code/mbed-dev/.
-However, as the FPU isn't simulated inside Qemu, in Maekfile, all occurences of `'-mfpu=fpv4-sp-d16' '-mfloat-abi=softfp'` must be removed.

-### Test with board

-To launch a test on the Nucleo board, you must install "st-link" which provides "st-util" binary.
-This binary allows you to connect gdb to the board.

-To add a test on the board, `st-flash write path_to_test/test.bin 0x08000000 `

 ### Test components

 To ease tests and to provide better demonstrations, we have create some tests components.
 Some are really simple such as "led" which prints "led on" or "led off" according to its port value or "switch"  which changes its output value when a key is pressed.

-UART-TESTER